RBND-studio/flows-js/examples/README.md

 ## Examples

-- [React Next.js](./react-nextjs) - A simple example of how to use Flows with React and Next.js.
+- [React Next.js](./react/next) - A simple example of how to use Flows with React and Next.js.
-- [JavaScript](./javascript) - A simple example of how to use Flows with vanilla JavaScript.
+- [React Vite](./react/vite/) - A simple example of how to use Flows with React and Vite.

 ## Reporting Issues